TEAMuP-dev/HARP/model_validation/README.md

 A validator receives `(outputs, controls, params)` — `outputs` maps output labels to local file paths (file outputs) or decoded objects (JSON outputs) — and raises `AssertionError` with a message naming the output and what went wrong.
-One ships as an example: `labels_within_audio`, which asserts every returned label falls inside the audio output's timespan.
-It belongs here because it relates two different outputs to each other; had it concerned only one output, it would belong in `expect` instead.
+As an example: `labels_within_audio` asserts every returned label falls inside the audio output's timespan, relating two different outputs to each other.

-To add one:
+To add a validator:

 ```python
 @validator("midi_note_count")